SAP-samples/teched2025-IN165/exercises/ex5/README.md

 After completing these steps you will have learned about how to scale event-driven architecture and why it is also nicknamed as Social Media of the Enterprise.

-## Exercise 4.1 Learn about The Event-Drine Hockey Stick
+## Exercise 4.1 Learn about The Event-Driven Hockey Stick

 The Event-Driven Hockey Stick ...